Winmark: Plato's Closet

-Plato's Closet purchases and sells used brand name teenager and young adult clothing, shoes, and paraphernalia.
+Plato's Closet purchases and sells used brand name teenager and young adult clothing, shoes, and accessories.
 It focuses on clothes for people ages 12 to 24.
 Winmark purchased Plato's Closet from Dennis and Lynn Blum, the founders of Once Upon a Child, in 1998.
 The store's name was inspired by a Blum son's schoolwork about Plato who had been an early advocate of recycling, which paralleled the aim to recycle used clothes.
 In 2011, there were over 280 franchisees in the United States and Canada.
 In 2010, the complete cost to start a Plato's Closet was between $200,000 and $250,000 and the average yearly sales were $825,000.

 A 2001 article in the Star Tribune noted that Plato's Closet in 2001 stocked up on brand names such as Abercrombie & Fitch, Gap Inc., Silver Jeans Co., Sean John, Express, Inc., and Dr. Martens that they sold at a markdown of between 50% and 75%.
 Unlike consignment shops, Plato's Closet pays sellers on the spot.
 Used clothes are purchased at between 30% and 40% of what Plato's Closet intends to sell them at.
 In a 2009 interview with Star Tribune, CEO John Morgan said Plato's Closet did the best during the Great Recession among Winmark's franchises because people were more likely to sell used clothing to make money and to buy used clothing to save money.